Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 What Is an Infrared Sauna?

 Infrared saunas use special panels or emitters that give off infrared wavelengths.
-Instead of super-heating the air, this light energy is absorbed by your skin and tissues, gently warming the body from the inside out.
+Instead of super-heating the air, this light-based warmth creates a different heat experience compared with traditional saunas.

 Many modern infrared saunas, like the full-spectrum infrared saunas on My Energy Flow, combine different wavelengths:

-- Far infrared (FIR): Deep, soothing warmth often used for relaxation and general wellness.
+- Far infrared (FIR): Gentle, soothing warmth often used for relaxation and general wellness.

-- Near infrared (NIR): Shorter wavelengths that focus more on the skin surface.
+- Near infrared (NIR): Shorter wavelengths used as part of the overall infrared sauna experience.

 - Full-spectrum infrared: Combines NIR, MIR, and FIR in one cabin for a broader range of infrared exposure.